4RSIM3R/pii-adb-course/docs/week_1/README.md

-# Week 1: Storage Foundation - Pages, Files, and B+ Trees
+# Week 1: Storage Foundation – Pages, Files, and B+ Trees

 ## Week Overview

-Welcome to Week 1!
-This week, you'll build the **storage engine**—the foundational layer of any database system.
-By the end of this week, you'll have a working storage system that can efficiently store and retrieve data using disk-based B+ tree indexes.
+Welcome to Week 1.
+This week focuses on building the **storage engine**—the foundational layer of any database system.
+By the end of the week, you will have implemented a functional storage subsystem capable of efficiently storing and retrieving large volumes of data using disk-based **B+ tree indexes**.

+---

+## From Information Storage to Modern Databases

+Humanity’s progress has always been tied to how effectively it can record and retrieve information.
+From clay tablets and handwritten ledgers to digital spreadsheets, each generation has developed better ways to **structure** and **access** data.

+When computers emerged, the same principle continued.
+Early digital systems stored data in **flat files**—simple text or binary files containing a sequence of records.
+Although straightforward, flat files had major drawbacks: searching for one record meant scanning the entire file, and making updates often required rewriting it from scratch.

+As data grew, it became clear that a more structured approach was needed.
+The 1960s introduced **hierarchical** and **network** databases (e.g., IBM’s IMS and CODASYL systems), which arranged data in linked records, enabling faster access but limited flexibility.

+A major conceptual leap occurred with **E. F. Codd’s relational model** (_“A Relational Model of Data for Large Shared Data Banks,”_ 1970).
+Codd proposed that data could be organized in **tables (relations)** governed by formal rules, separating **logical structure** from **physical storage**.
+This abstraction laid the foundation for modern relational databases.

+Even so, storing large, structured datasets efficiently remained a challenge.
+Researchers such as **Rudolf Bayer and Edward McCreight (1972)** introduced the **B-Tree**, a self-balancing tree structure designed for disk-based indexing (_“Organization and Maintenance of Large Ordered Indexes,” Acta Informatica_).
+Its evolution, the **B+ Tree**, improved data range queries and remains the dominant indexing structure in databases today.

+This historical journey—from unstructured flat files to structured, indexed systems—sets the foundation for your work this week: building the storage layer that enables efficient, structured data access.

+---

-### The Core Problem
+## The Core Problem

-**How do databases store millions of records on disk and retrieve them in milliseconds?**

-When you execute `SELECT * FROM users WHERE id = 42`, the database doesn't scan through millions of records.
-Instead, it uses sophisticated data structures and storage techniques to find exactly what you need, fast.
-This week, you'll implement these techniques yourself.
+**How can we store structured data on disk—and read or update it efficiently?**

+This question lies at the heart of database systems.
+To answer it, we need to consider four essential aspects:

+1. **Representation:** How can structured data (such as tables and records) be translated into bytes on disk?
+2. **Organization:** How can these bytes be arranged so the database can quickly find what it needs?
+3. **Access:** How can we locate a specific piece of data without reading the entire file?
+4. **Persistence:** How can the system ensure data remains consistent and recoverable after crashes or restarts?

+For example, imagine a student database with thousands of entries.
+When a user wants to retrieve information about a specific student (say, a student with ID number **42**), the database must avoid reading every record in order.
+Instead, it uses a **storage structure** that knows _where_ to find the relevant data quickly.

+In this week’s module, you will design and implement the key mechanisms that make this possible: **page-based storage**, **in-memory buffering**, and **B+ tree indexing**.

+---

-## What You'll Build This Week
+## What You Will Build

-By Friday, you'll have a working storage engine with:
+By the end of Week 1, you will have implemented the following components:

-1. **Page-Based Storage System**: Fixed-size pages (4KB) that store multiple records
+1. **Page-Based Storage System:** Fixed-size pages (4KB) for storing and organizing records.
-2. **Slotted Page Structure**: Efficient way to pack variable-length records into pages
+2. **Slotted Page Structure:** A layout that supports variable-length records efficiently.
-3. **Buffer Pool Manager**: In-memory cache for disk pages with LRU eviction
+3. **Buffer Pool Manager:** An in-memory cache that minimizes disk I/O using an LRU (Least Recently Used) policy.
-4. **B+ Tree Index**: Self-balancing tree structure for fast lookups
+4. **B+ Tree Index:** A balanced search tree that enables fast lookups for large datasets.
-5. **Disk Manager**: Interface for reading/writing pages to disk files
+5. **Disk Manager:** An abstraction layer that handles reading and writing data to disk.

 ### End-of-Week Demonstration

-You'll be able to:

-- Insert key-value pairs: `storage.insert(key, value)`
-- Retrieve values by key: `storage.get(key) → value`
+By Friday, your system will:

+- Insert and retrieve records efficiently using a key-based interface
-- Handle thousands of records efficiently
+- Manage thousands of records with minimal latency
-- Persist data to disk and reload it
+- Persist data to disk and reload it after restart
-- See B+ tree splits and node management in action
+- Demonstrate how B+ tree nodes split and remain balanced under growth

+---

 ## Why These Concepts Matter

-Every major database (PostgreSQL, MySQL, SQLite, Oracle) uses these exact concepts:
+Every major database—**PostgreSQL**, **MySQL**, **SQLite**, **Oracle**—is built upon these foundational principles:

-- **Pages**: The fundamental unit of storage (PostgreSQL uses 8KB pages, MySQL uses 16KB)
+- **Pages:** The smallest unit of data read or written to disk (e.g., PostgreSQL uses 8KB, MySQL uses 16KB).
-- **Buffer Pool**: Keeps frequently used pages in memory
+- **Buffer Pools:** Memory caches that store recently used pages to reduce disk reads.
-- **B+ Trees**: Most common index structure in production databases
+- **B+ Trees:** The most common indexing structure for efficient data retrieval.

+A strong grasp of these ideas will allow you to understand and optimize how real databases achieve high performance and reliability.

+---

 ## Week 1 Architecture